 - For security guard training programs, contact the New York State Division of Criminal Justice Services, Office of Public Safety, Security Guard Program.

-OHCD’s “Find a Program” search tool can help you locate free and low-cost programs in your neighborhood in New York City.
+OHCD’s “Find a Class” search tool can help you locate free and low-cost programs in your neighborhood in New York City.
 You can refine your search by type of service offered (English for Speakers of Other Languages, Adult Basic Education/ Pre-GED®, GED®, or job training), borough, or ZIP code.

 The NYC Training Guide provides important information about training classes, such as where the class is located and how much it will cost.
 You can also read the reviews from students to find out what they thought of the course.
 You can also search by school name.
 Learn how to use the guide (in PDF).